charan0318/c-trace/README.md

 - **Wallet Support**: MetaMask, Coinbase Wallet, Rainbow, Rabby
 - **In-App Wallets**: Email, Google, Apple, Facebook, Phone authentication

+## 🚀 Live Demo

+Check out the live version here: [c-trace.app](https://c-trace.replit.app)

+We'd love your feedback!
+[Click here to share thoughts](https://t.me/ch04niverse)

+## 🏆 Built for Vibe Coding Hackathon

+C-TRACE was built as part of the Vibe Coding Hackathon to showcase the power of AI + blockchain in the Chiliz ecosystem.
+Our goal: simplify and democratize access to fan token data and contract exploration for everyone — not just devs.

 ## How to Run the Project

 ### Prerequisites